senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

           https://raw.githubusercontent.com/Senzing/senzing-environment/master/senzing-environment.py
         ```

-    1. Make file executable.
+    1. In the Mac Terminal, make file executable.
        Example:

         ```console
         chmod +x ${SENZING_DOWNLOAD_FILE}
         ```

-1. Run the command to create additional files in the Senzing repository for Docker support.
+1. In the Mac Terminal, run the command to create additional files in the Senzing repository for Docker support.
    Example:

     ```console